Menu

 Read More »

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at some noteworthy and recurring inaccuracies that we’ve found in basketball video games over the years.
+This week, I’m taking a look back at the various iterations of 24/7 mode in NBA 2K.

 Read More »